Making a small claim

 • you’re not making a claim for a tenancy deposit

-Contact Money Claims.
+You can call the Civil Money Claims helpline.
 You’ll need your case or claim number.
 They can’t give legal advice.

-You can try using Money Claim Online (MCOL)
+You might be able to use Money Claim Online (MCOL) if:

 • you’re over 18